mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

 - Multimedia information is shared by many users on the Internet
   - Search sites and portals
     - By gathering a vast amount of data and providing it in one bundle, many users can gather and share information
-  - Development of the World Wide Web (WWW : Web for short)
+  - Development of the World Wide Web (WWW: Web for short)
     - The concept of information sharing is becoming more widespread
 <br />
 - Tim Berners-Lee
   - Defining today's web as Web 2.0
-  - Web 2.0 : It is a user-centered Internet environment that allows anyone to easily create data and share it on the Internet without the owner or monopolist of the data.
+  - Web 2.0: It is a user-centered Internet environment that allows anyone to easily create data and share it on the Internet without the owner or monopolist of the data.

 <br />
 ### Multimedia content